Home / Adventure holidays / Volcanoes and fire-dancing: just a typical trip to Papua New Guinea

 There are thought to be more than 800 different languages spoken among Papua New Guinea’s seven million inhabitants and four-fifths of the population live in remote rural areas.
 There are few roads, so travel is done by boat and plane, and the country is one of the least charted in the world.

-After a 12 hour flight to Singapore and then a further six hours, our group landed in the capital of PNG, Port Moresby, and while it was early morning, the heat was already noticeable.
+After a 12 hour flight to Singapore and then a further six hours, our group landed in Port Moresby, the capital of PNG.
+While it was early morning, the heat was already noticeable.

 Rather than staying in the city though, our reason for being in Port Moresby was just to catch our onward connection – the capital has a reputation for being a violent and unpredictable, a reputation borne out by the local press which chronicles problems of tribal clashes, alcohol and drug abuse and and domestic violence on a daily basis.